isomerpages/moe-marisstellahigh/_cca/CCA (Primary)/Softball.md

 *   Promote the game at the recreational and competitive level.

-**To achieve the CCA’s goals, the following programmes are offered:**
+**To achieve the CCA’s goals, the following programmes are offered:**&nbsp;

 *   Comprehensive training sessions to prepare Marists for National Inter-School Softball Championships (Senior) – P5 and P6 and National Inter-School Softball Championships (Junior) – P3 and P4

-**Marists are given the opportunities to participate in the following competitions:**
+**Marists are given the opportunities to participate in the following competitions:**&nbsp;

 *   National Inter-School Softball Championships (Junior) – P3 and P4

 *   National Inter-School Softball Championships (Senior) – P5 and P6

-**Marists have performed well in the following competition:**
+**Marists have performed well in the following competition:**&nbsp;

+*   2022 National School Games Softball Senior Division - Champion
+*   2022 National School Games Softball&nbsp;Junior Division - Tier 1: Overall 3rd in position
-*   National Inter-School Softball Championship (Senior) – 1st Runner-Up
+*   National Inter-School Softball Championship (Senior) – 1st&nbsp;Runner-Up
 *   National Inter-School Softball Championship (Junior) – Champion
 *   SBSA 12U Softball Carnival 2019 (Boys) - Champion